-The Attendance and Prosecution Service's main function is to:
+The Schools Attendance Support Service's main function is to:

 - Encourage and, where necessary, enforce school attendance;